 At The Haven, the support we provide to carers is that we offer information and emotional support to carers of people affected by life limiting illness to ensure they can continue to remain in their caring role.

-If you would like to find out more information on the support and services we offer for carers then please feel free to give us a call or pop in to one of our three centres and we can show you around and have a chat about how we can support you.
+If you would like to find out more information on the support and services we offer for carers then please feel free to give us a call.
+A member of our staff team will be happy to have a chat about how we can best support you.

 And remember we provide support for the entire family – for carers and for the person living with the illness as well.

 “I thought being a carer would be something I could manage with no problem at all.
 I had a very stressful job and was very senior in my company so thought if I could handle that I could handle anything, but I couldn’t have been more wrong.
 When I found The Haven it was like a lifeline, after coming here I find the weight of the world is taken off my shoulders and I can cope again for another week.”
 Carer

 Our clients who are carers find that support from The Haven gives them time when “they are not a carer”, either through direct Haven support and activities or through the indirect support they receive by The Haven providing support to their loved one.